danialkassa/myproject/docs/AC/3Dprinting/theory.md

 1. **Continuous Liquid Interface Production (CLIP):** CLIP is a resin-based 3D printing technology that utilizes a liquid resin and controlled exposure to light to create objects continuously.
 It allows for faster print times and smoother surface finishes.
 1. **Metal 3D Printing:** Metal additive manufacturing has seen significant advancements, with technologies like Selective Laser Melting (SLM) and Electron Beam Melting (EBM) becoming more refined.
 This allows for the production of complex metal parts used in aerospace, healthcare, and other industries.
-1. **Multi-material 3D Printing:** Some printers now have the capability to use multiple materials during a single print job.
+1. **Multi-material 3D Printing:** Some printers now can use multiple materials during a single print job.
 This enables the creation of objects with varied physical properties or colours in one print.
 1. **Bioprinting:** Progress in bioprinting involves the use of living cells and biological materials to create tissues and organs.
 This technology holds great potential for applications in medicine and regenerative therapies.
 1. **Carbon Fibre 3D Printing:** Carbon fibre-reinforced filaments are being used in 3D printing to produce lightweight, strong, and durable parts.
 This is particularly valuable in industries like aerospace and automotive.
 1. **AI and Generative Design:** Artificial intelligence is being integrated into 3D printing processes, allowing for generative design.
 This involves AI algorithms creating optimal designs based on specified criteria, leading to more efficient and lightweight structures.